-V. ABA Model Rule 8.4(g)'s Threat to Free Speech is Compounded by the Fact that It Adopts a Negligence Standard rather than a Knowledge Requirement.
+V. The Threat that Proposed Rule 8.4(g) and ABA Model Rule 8.4(g) Pose to Maine Attorneys' Freedom of Speech is Compounded by the Fact that They Impose a Negligence Standard rather than a Knowledge Requirement.

-The lack of a knowledge requirement is one of the Rule's most serious flaws: "[T]he proposed rule would subject an attorney to professional discipline for uttering a statement that was not actually known to be or intended as harassing or discriminatory, simply because someone might construe it that way."
-90
+The lack of a knowledge requirement is a serious flaw for both Rules: "[T]he proposed rule would subject an attorney to professional discipline for uttering a statement that was not actually known to be or intended as harassing or discriminatory, simply because someone might construe it that way."
+100